RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 Red Hat CPEs can be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/cpe/).

 ### RPM Repositories

-Each Red Hat container images published after June 2020 include information about the repositories from which the packages used in the container are sourced.
-Scanning vendors will use the repositories to identify CPEs that are associated with the scanned image.
+Each Red Hat container image published after June 2020 include information about the repositories from which the packages used in the container are sourced.
+Scanning vendors should use these repositories to identify CPEs that are associated with the scanned image.
 The following sections explain different ways to identify repository information for a container image.

 #### Content Manifest JSON files

-Previously, content manifest JSON files were included for each layer in the container image in the `root/buildinfo/` directory.
+Starting in June 2020, Content manifest JSON files were included for each layer in the container image in the `root/buildinfo/` directory.
+In July 2025 this system was replaced (see below) with content-sets, and will be deprecated at some point in the future.

 Inside each content manifest JSON file, you'll find a `content_sets` object, which specifies the repository names that provided the packages found in the container image.

 The following examples show how to get a list of the content manifest files from within a container image.
 ```